nubbsterr/Elastic-SIEM-Setup/README.md

 Give Kibana some time to setup and load the frontend.
 You should be able to log in automatically and access the SIEM frontend after a minute or two!

-# Creating our Windows VM and installing Winlogbeat to ship basic event logs
+# Creating our Windows VM and installing Winlogbeat and Sysmon to ship basic event logs
 We now need to make a Windows 10 VM.
 Go grab an ISO from Microsoft's website [here](https://www.microsoft.com/en-us/software-download/windows10ISO) and create a new VM with the exact same specs as we have for our server VM (maybe have 30-40GB of storage just cuz Windows is massive).

 During this time, you can stop your server VM to save system resources if you wish.